 During the fiscal year ended May 3, 2003, the Board of Directors approved the Daktronics, Inc. 2002 Employee Stock Purchase Plan ("the Plan").
 The Plan, which became effective September 1, 2002, is intended to qualify under Section 423 of the Internal Revenue Code and allows employees to purchase shares of common stock of the Company, subject to annual limitations of 85% of the lower of the fair market value of the common stock at the beginning or the end of a six-month offering period.
 The total number of shares reserved under the Plan is 500 shares.
-The Company issued 29 shares during the fiscal year ended May 1, 2004.
-No shares were issued during the fiscal year ended May 3, 2003.
+The Company issued 29 shares during the fiscal year ended May 3, 2003.
 As of May 1, 2004, participants in the Plan had accumulated \$214 to purchase the Company's stock.